pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/quickstart.md

 # Quickstart

+These instructions provide a simple deployment configuration of the latest GA version of Pachyderm on AWS (EKS), Google (GKS), and Azure (AKS).

+For each cloud provider, we will give you the option to install Pachyderm with or without Console (Pachyderm UI).

 !!!
 Important
-    These instructions will help create a simple and easy first time deployment of the latest version of Pachyderm in the cloud (Azure, Google, AWS).

-    For each cloud provider, we will give you the option to install Pachyderm with or without Console (Pachyderm UI).

-    While this is **not recommended in production settings**, this page can be useful for a quick test setup.
-For a production grade installation, read our [infrastructure recommendations](/deploy-manage/deploy/ingress/).
-In particular, we recommend to deploy a TCP Load Balancer in front of your pachd service and an Ingress Controller in front of console.
+    The deployment steps highlighted in this document are **not intended for production**.
+If you wish to deploy Pachyderm in production, please read our [infrastructure recommendations](../ingress/).
+In particular, we recommend:

+     - the use of a **managed PostgreSQL server** (RDS, CloudSQL, or PostgreSQL Server) rather than Pachyderm's default bundled PostgreSQL.
+     - the setup of a **TCP Load Balancer** in front of your pachd service.
+     - the setup of an **Ingress Controller** in front of console.

-## 1. Prerequisistes
+## 1. Prerequisites

 Before you start creating your cluster, install the following clients on your machine.
 Use the